 The application must have a solid foundation and infrastructure that will ensure the charter is prepared for success from the beginning.
 That is, school leaders and stakeholders must display active engagement from the outset, from the planning operations to governing board development.
 The applicants must demonstrate an emphasis on community support as required by the Oklahoma Charter Schools Act.
 A plan for financial sustainability is also crucial and must be at the core of the charter school’s application.
 Further, the management plan must reflect the autonomy afforded to the charter school and must demonstrate how the school will comply with all applicable regulations.

 Competitive priority preference will be given to those applicants who seek to create a brick-and-mortar charter school for students who are educationally disadvantaged, including the following: 1) students with disabilities and English language learners, 2) underserved minority student subgroups (African American, Native American, Hispanic) and 3) students residing in poverty-stricken areas.

 Applications are due March 29, 2019 at 11:59 pm CST

 All applications must be uploaded through the Epicenter online system.
 Please email firstname.lastname@example.org for access.

-OPSRC will regularly post information about the grant, including budgets and applications, on this webpage.
+OPSRC will regularly post information about the grant, on this webpage.